MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_00.md

   - Log into the [Azure Portal](https://portal.azure.com/) and confirm that you have an active subscription.
   - Create an admin user account, name it HomeAdmin and assign "Global Administrator" rights.
-  - Set the Usage Location property for the HomeAdmin account. (usage location is required for assigning "Azure AD Premium P2" licence)
+  - Set the Usage Location property for the HomeAdmin account. (usage location is required for assigning "Azure AD Premium P2" license)
-  - Assign "Azure AD Premium P2" trial licence to the HomeAdmin account
+  - Assign "Azure AD Premium P2" trial license to the HomeAdmin account

 ### Other Prerequisites